What is a Hybrid?

 Diesel Electric

-If we remove the gearbox and replace with a generator, motor controller and a motor we now have a Diesel electric.
+If we remove the gearbox and replace it with a generator, motor controller and motor, we now have a Diesel-Electric.
 The engine is mechanically coupled to the generator (usually in the same housing).
-From this point onwards all transmission of power is performed electrically until the motor converts the electrical energy to mechanical energy at the prop shaft.
-Every step in the transmission of power has an associated loss, some typical values are shown.
-At this stage don't worry too much about understanding the losses, we will look at these closer in a more advanced discussion.
+From this point onwards, all power transmission is performed electrically until the motor converts the electrical energy to mechanical energy at the prop shaft.
+Every step in power transmission has an associated loss; some typical values are shown.
+Don't worry too much about understanding the losses; we will look at these more closely in a more advanced discussion.

 Serial Hybrid

-If we now add in a battery bank to a Diesel Electric we have a serial Hybrid.
+If we add a battery bank to a Diesel Electric, we have a serial Hybrid.
 The propeller can be driven by the engine using fuel and from the battery bank (with engine stopped) using stored energy.
 Typical losses are shown, these accumulate depending on the mode of operation, so again lets leave this to the more advanced discussion.
-The main thing to consider is that transmission of power to the shaft is performed electrically and propulsion without the engine running is possible (battery drive).
+The main thing to consider is that power transmission to the shaft is performed electrically, and propulsion without the engine running is possible (battery drive).

 Parallel Hybrid

 A Parallel hybrid is quite a different concept.
-As the name implies there are two different transmission paths connected in parallel to the prop shaft.
-The mechanical connection from engine to gearbox to prop shaft is maintained.
-A seperate transmition path is established from battery bank, motor controller, and motor.
-A Power split device is then used to connect the motor to the prop shaft, depending on the system this may be before or after the gearbox.
+As the name implies, two different transmission paths are connected in parallel to the prop shaft.
+The mechanical connection from the engine to the gearbox to the prop shaft is maintained.
+A separate transmission path is established from the battery bank, motor controller, and motor.
+A power split device is then used to connect the motor to the prop shaft; depending on the system, this may be before or after the gearbox.